 Is potato starch LCHF?
 Could it lower your blood sugar?
 Incredibly enough, the answer seems to be that it might.
 But be wary.
 It has likely been over-hyped about its benefits, and we still should be hesitant about adding to our diets.

 It all sounds strange when you first hear about it.
 How can starch improve blood sugar – isn’t starch broken down to glucose, which raises blood sugar?

-The beauty of resistant starch is that it doesn’t break down to glucose.
-It isn’t broken down at all in the body, but instead it passes through the upper intestine to become food for the gut microbiome in the colon, or lower intestine.
+For most people, resistant starch doesn’t break down to glucose.
+Instead, it passes through the upper intestine to become food for the gut microbiome in the colon, or lower intestine.
 The gut bacteria digest the resistant starch into short-chain fatty acids, which are absorbed by the body.

 Therefore, resistant starch may not act like other carbohydrates.
 Instead, it is food for gut bacteria and what your body absorbs has been converted into fat.

-Feeding the good gut bacteria – and the cells of the intestinal lining – seems to be able to affect hormone levels in the body (GLP-1 etc.), that in turn has an effect on blood sugar regulation and insulin sensitivity.
+Feeding the good gut bacteria – and the cells of the intestinal lining – seems to be able to affect hormone levels in the body (GLP-1 etc.), which in turn can have an effect on blood sugar regulation and insulin sensitivity.

 It seems also to be beneficial to ensure that gut bacteria and cells get adequate nutrition.
 Our ancestors no doubt did so, as there are plenty of sources of resistant starch in nature.